 More Rolling Partners

-This one is of incredible value to anyone looking to improve in Jiu-Jitsu. you do not ahve to be a competitor if you want to learn BJJ, you need as many different partners as you can get. the trouble with training at one spot only is that you get to know everyone’s game and you know how to act against different partners.
+This one is of incredible value to anyone looking to improve in Jiu-Jitsu. you do not have to be a competitor if you want to learn BJJ, you need as many different partners as you can get. the trouble with training at one spot only is that you get to know everyone’s game and you know how to act against different partners.
 Going to a different BJJ gym usually means encountering very different types of Jiu-jitsu games.
-For example, there might not be a deep half guard aficionado at your gym, but a neighboring one might have a couple of them.
+For example, there might not be a deep Half Guard aficionado at your gym, but a neighboring one might have a couple of them.
 It’ll do you a world of good to train with as many people as possible.

 Getting Over Mental Obstacles

 This is also a huge one. mentally speaking, training at different gyms is going to benefit you in many ways.
 Two major ones include overcoming the fear of working with people you’re not familiar with.
 If you compete, you need this kind of experience.
 Secondly, you need to be able to overcome plateaus.
 Sometimes, you need the guidance of people with a different viewpoint or different training partners.
 We all hit plateaus in Jiu-Jitsu.
 The more advanced we are, the more we’re going to run into different types of plateaus.

 Cross-training brings a type of diversity that benefits your mental approach to BJ jas much as it does with your physical and technical.
 It often feels like pressing “refresh” on your mind, even if you visit other academies for just a class or two.

 The Competition Conundrum